elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promises-chaining.md

 ```

 :::note
-An example of breaking the chain of Promises is using the promise.then in a individual invocation to subscribe to a promise.
+An example of breaking the chain of Promises is using the promise.then, in an individual invocation, subscribe to a promise.
 :::

   </div>